Skip to main content

 Maternity care project

-CSH is partnering with the Royal College of Obstetricians and Gynaecologists (RCOG)the Royal College of Midwives (RCM) and the Sustainable Healthcare Coalition (SHC) to deliver the project “Taking collective action to deliver low carbon, equitable maternity care”.
+CSH has partnering with the Royal College of Obstetricians and Gynaecologists (RCOG)the Royal College of Midwives (RCM) and the Sustainable Healthcare Coalition (SHC) to deliver the project “Taking collective action to deliver low carbon, equitable maternity care”.

 Maternity care – sometimes called antenatal care or pregnancy care – is a large umbrella term that encompasses the wide range of clinical, medical and social interventions that accompany pregnancy and childbirth.